vincent-noel/pyMaBoSS/doc/api/uppmaboss-api.rst

-UpPMaBoSS API
+UPMaBoSS API
 =============

 **UpdatePopulation**

-    This is the main class of the UpPMaBoSS API, used to build the Update Population simulation from a MaBoSS simulation and an optional UpPMaBoSS specific file (.upp).
+    This is the main class of the UPMaBoSS API, used to build the Update Population simulation from a MaBoSS simulation and an optional UPMaBoSS specific file (.upp).

 .. autoclass:: maboss.upp.UpdatePopulation
 	       :members: